Step-by-step guide to exporting non-prescribed goods

 Step 2: Check importing country requirements

-You must meet all requirements set by your importing country authority.
+You must meet all requirements set by the importing country authority.
 This may include certificates issued by us.

 Before you export:

-- check our Manual of Importing Country Requirements (Micor) — some non-prescribed goods are in the Meat, Fish and Dairy sections
+- check our Manual of Importing Country Requirements (Micor) — some non-prescribed goods are in the Meat, Fish, Dairy and Egg sections

-- talk to your importer and importing country authority
+- talk to your importer, or if needed the importing country authority

-- obtain an import permit from the importing country authority.
+- if needed, obtain an import permit from the importing country authority.

-If your importing country does not require our involvement, you do not need to continue through this guide.
+If the importing country does not require our involvement, you do not need to continue through this guide.

 Some of our trade agreements include reduced tariff rates for certain products.
 We manage these through export quotas.